dlaub3/smsapp/readme.md

 ## Notes

 For analytics you can create a file called analytics-scripts.js at the project root.
 All scripts placed in this file will be included in /resources/views/layouts/app.blade.php.
 They will be included inline in the html.
 So make sure you use ```<script>``` tags.
 And depending on your project structure you may need to change the path in app.blade.php

+To setup Spark Post email set the following in the .env file.

+SPARKPOST_SECRET=
+MAIL_DRIVER=sparkpost
+MAIL_FROM_ADDRESS=you@your-sparkpost-sending-domain
+MAIL_FROM_NAME=your-website-name

+If you are using basic authentication with your web server, then in SmsController you will need to set the ```$url``` to  yourdomain.com/twilio/sms in order for Twilio to authenticate properly.
+Otherwise the username@password part of the request will cause an authentication error.

+See the [Twilio Security Docs](https://www.twilio.com/docs/api/security) for more details.

 ## Todo
 - Create unit and functional tests